awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-deploy.md

 If successful, the command returns the status of the `deploy` operation\.

-If you enabled AWS CodeBuild support in your application, eb deploy displays information from AWS CodeBuild as your code is built\.
-Learn more about AWS CodeBuild support in Elastic Beanstalk in the [Using the EB CLI with AWS CodeBuild](eb-cli-codebuild.md) topic\.
+If you enabled CodeBuild support in your application, eb deploy displays information from CodeBuild as your code is built\.
+For information about CodeBuild support in Elastic Beanstalk, see [Using the EB CLI with AWS CodeBuild](eb-cli-codebuild.md)\.

 ## Example<a name="eb3-deployexample"></a>